genixpro/reliascript/README.md

 }
 ```

 Now what do we have here?
-Now we’ve defined a constraint that a particular value is not just a string, but its a string with a length less than 10!
-This constraint will be enforced both with static type checks and runtime type checks, to ensure there is no possible way ShortString could ever take on a value longer than 10 characters.
-Lets try to use this variable in action:
+Now we’ve defined a constraint that a particular
+value is not just a string, but it's a string with a length less than 10!
+This constraint will be enforced both with static type checks and runtime
+type checks, to ensure there is no possible way ShortString could ever
+take on a value longer than 10 characters.
+Let's try to use this variable
+in action:

 ```
 const value: ShortString;